Nondegeneracy and integral count of frozen planet orbits in helium

 is another solution of (\ref{eq:crit}) with $a_n=n^{8/3}a$ and $b_n=n^2 b$.
 We say that a critical point $z$ is \emph{multiply covered} if there exists a critical point $w$ and $n>1$ such that $z=w_n$.
 Otherwise we call the critical point \emph{simple}.
 Moreover, the functional $\mathcal{F}_r$ is invariant under the $S^1$-action given by time shift,

 where $\sigma \in S^1$ and $z \in H^1_*(S^1,\mathbb{R})$.
 In particular, its critical points are invariant under time shift as well.
 Therefore, if $z$ is a critical point of $\mathcal{F}_r$, then $z'$ lies in the kernel of the Hessian of $\mathcal{F}_r$ at $z$. \\ \\ It follows from Proposition~\ref{prop:z-to-q} below that for each critical point $z$ of $\mathcal{F}_r$, $r\geq 0$, there exists $\tau_0 \in S^1$ such that $z(\tau_0)=0$.
+Indeed, otherwise there exists $t_0\in S^1$, such that the Levi-Civita transform $q$ of $z$ attains a minimum $q(t_0)>0$ at $t_0$.
+Therefore, $\ddot{q}(t_0)\ge 0$.
+On the other hand, according to Proposition~\ref{prop:z-to-q}, the function $q$ satisfies equation~\eqref{eq:diffeq-q}.
+For $t=t_0$ this implies that $\ddot{q}(t_0)<0$.
 We then necessarily have $z'(\tau_0) \neq 0$, since otherwise by (\ref{eq:crit}) the loop $z$ would be the constant loop at the origin which does not lie in $H^1_*(S^1,\mathbb{R})$.
 Thus a critical point of $\FF_r$ is never a fixed point of the $S^1$-action on the free loop space.
 In particular, its nullity, i.e., the dimension of the kernel of its Hessian, is at least one.
 We say that a critical point is \emph{nondegenerate} if its nullity is precisely one.
 Our first result asserts that nondegeneracy always holds true for nonnegative $r$.
 It corresponds to Theorem B from the Introduction and will be proved in Section~\ref{sec:nondeg}.

 \begin{thm} For every $r \in [0,\infty)$, each critical point of $\mathcal{F}_r$ is nondegenerate. \end{thm}